 A big part of showing appreciation is making your volunteers feel like they’re part of the team.
 When it’s appropriate, take time to invite them to parties and celebrations in your organization.
 When they get the invite, they’ll know they’re a valued part of the group.

-Recommend Volunteers to Prospective Employers
+3. Recommend Volunteers to Prospective Employers

-Some volunteers may be working with your organization to gain experience to further their career.
+Some volunteers may be working with your organization to gain experience to further their careers.
 If you know that’s the case, a recommendation to someone in your network will mean a lot.
 It may even change their life!

-Provide Letters of Reference
+4. Provide Letters of Reference

-Ask For Their Opinions and Advice
+5. Ask For Their Opinions and Advice

-It’s not enough to just ask, you have to listen!
+And remember, it’s not enough to just ask, you also have to listen!
 Volunteers are part of your organization’s team and often, they’re on the front lines.
 They likely have insight that will help you better plan and execute programs, events, or even day-to-day operations.

-Let Them Know Their Impact
+6. Let Them Know Their Impact

 When people volunteer to work special events like races, festivals, and exhibit openings, giving them free admission to the event is a great way to show you appreciate them.
 They’ll love being able to take part in the festivities – free of charge! – instead of just working them.

-Low-Cost Volunteer Recognition Ideas
+Low-Cost Volunteer Appreciation Ideas

 As the saying goes, the way to the heart is through the stomach.
 Whether you decide to host a volunteer luncheon, dinner party, or potluck or just provide snacks and drinks while they work, providing food is always a great way to show appreciation.

-Hold an Awards Night
+9. Hold a Volunteer Awards Night

 To really shine the spotlight on your volunteers, an awards night is in order.
 Hosting an event dedicated to them is sure to make them feel appreciated.

-Send a Handwritten Card or Letter of Thanks
+10. Send a Handwritten Card or Letter of Thanks

 In a digital world, handwritten cards go a long way.
 The fact that you took the time to pick up (or make!) a card, write a heartfelt message, and mail it is sure to warm anyone’s heart.

 There’s a reason sports teams wear uniforms: when people are wearing the same thing, they feel unified.
 Getting your volunteers matching shirts (or other articles of clothing like vests or hats) will help them feel more united and dedicated to the organization.

-Small Tokens of Appreciation
+12. Small Tokens of Appreciation

 Baked goods are always a great idea and if you’re feeling crafty, you can make small treats for your volunteers.
 Pinterest is full of free printables and ideas for easy volunteer appreciation gifts.
-Get other employees in on the crafting and turn it into a team building activity!
+Get other employees in on the crafting and turn it into a team-building activity!

 Giving volunteers their due isn’t just important because it’s nice, it’s vital for the overall health of your volunteer program.
 Showing appreciation will help improve volunteer retention, increase participation, and help with recruiting new volunteers.
-So, how do you show your volunteers you care?